MarthaPapad/Machine-Learning/README.md

 # Machine-Learning
-This repository is created for a Machine Learning course within the master's program in Computational Physics at Aristotle University of Thessaloniki.
+This repository is created for the Machine Learning course within the master's program in Computational Physics at Aristotle University of Thessaloniki.